 3. Which among the following is the most deactivating meta-directing group in aromatic substitution reaction?

 4. Ammonia evolved from 0.75 g of the soil sample in the Kjeldahl’s method for nitrogen estimation, neutralises 10 ml of 1M H2SO4.
 Find the percentage of nitrogen present in the soil

 5. The correct order of increasing nucleophilicity is

 (c) I– < Br– < Cl–

 (d) I– < Cl– < Br–

-6. Homologous series of alkanols have general formula
+6. Homologous series of alkanols have a general formula

 7. Find the compound which undergoes nucleophilic substitution reaction exclusively by an SN1 mechanism

 8. Which of the following methods is best suited for the separation of a mixture containing naphthalene and benzoic acid